The Prodigy: The Day Is My Enemy (2010–2015)

 The band played at Future Music Festival Australia in February–March 2015 and toured Germany and France in April 2015 and the UK in May 2015.
 They also performed at the Rock Werchter, Rock am Ring/Rock im Park, Benicàssim and Isle of Wight festivals.

-On 23 February 2015, The Prodigy released "Wild Frontier" as the second single from their upcoming album The Day Is My Enemy after announcing it three days earlier.
+On 23 February 2015, the Prodigy released "Wild Frontier" as the second single from their upcoming album The Day Is My Enemy after announcing it three days earlier.
 The stop-motion animation video was directed by the Dutch filmmaker Mascha Halberstad and animator Elmer Kaan.
 The cover art was designed by Austrian artist and designer Moritz Resl.
-In May 2015, The Prodigy announced a winter 2015 UK and mainland Europe tour, with Public Enemy as support.
+In May 2015, the Prodigy announced a winter 2015 UK and mainland Europe tour, with Public Enemy as support.

-No Tourists, Flint's death, return to touring and Announcement of 2026 Music (2016–present)
+No Tourists, Flint's death and hiatus (2016–2021)

 The Prodigy's seventh studio album, No Tourists, was released on 2 November 2018 under a new recording deal with BMG Rights Management.
 The deal reunited the group with Howlett's song publishing, which BMG had acquired from EMI Music Publishing in 2012 as part of the Virgin Music catalogue.

 On 4 March 2019, Flint was found dead at his home in Essex, weeks after the band had toured Australia and New Zealand.
-The rest of The Prodigy's tour dates were cancelled.
+The rest of the Prodigy's tour dates were cancelled.
 Following Flint's death, fans began using the Twitter hashtag "Firestarter4Number1" on various social media platforms to get "Firestarter" to number one on the UK singles chart out of respect for Flint and to raise awareness of suicide among men.
-In August 2020, Howlett said that The Prodigy will continue.
+In August 2020, Howlett said that the Prodigy will continue.
 Former member Leeroy Thornhill said that Howlett had been working on a new Prodigy album at the time of Flint's death, and wishes to complete it as a tribute to Flint.
 On 10 February 2021, the band announced their plans to begin production on a documentary film about the band's history, with an as-yet unknown title and release date.
 It will be directed by long time collaborator Paul Dugdale and produced by Pulse Films.